usnistgov/dioptra/docs/source/tutorials/example-tensorflow-imagenet-resnet50-fgm.rst

    make jupyter

 Once the startup process completes, open up your web browser and enter http://localhost:38888 in the address bar to access the Jupyter Lab interface (if nothing shows up, wait 10-15 more seconds and try again).
-Double click the ``work`` folder, open the notebook of your choosing, and follow the provided instructions in the Jupyter notebook.
+Double click the ``work`` folder and open the ``demo.ipynb`` file.
+From here, follow the provided instructions to run the demo provided in the Jupyter notebook.

 When you are done running the demo, close the browser tab containing this Jupyter notebook and shut down the services by running ``make teardown`` on the command-line.

-MLflow Entrypoint Overview
+MLFlow Entrypoint Overview
 --------------------------

-Here are the available MLflow entry points used by the poisoning demos and their associated parameters.
+Here are the available MLFlow entry points used by the demos and their associated parameters.

 Common Training and Testing Entry Points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~